Updated: Apr 26

 As most of the nation and world is practicing social distancing and self-quarantine, I've seen a growing concern in our pet community regarding the safety of their beloved pets.

-As a pet parent, you might be worried and asking yourself, "Can my dog or cat catch the coronavirus?"
+As a pet parent, you might be worried and asking yourself, "Can my dog or cat catch or spread the coronavirus?"

 Can My Dog Or Cat Catch The Coronavirus?